OrangeHatOS/index/README.md

                     <article id="content" role="main">

                         <header>
-			<h2 style="color: #ff6f00;">Orange Hat is an operating system that excists in two versions.
+			<h2 style="color: #ff6f00;">Orange Hat is an operating system that exists in two versions.
 Orange Hat will be avaliabe both in a Linux version and a FreeBSD version.
 It is in development and testing will start in January of 2021.</h2>
                         </header>

                         <h3 style="color: #ff6f00;">Highlights:</h3>